abrahamsonn/wolfssl/IDE/XCODE/README.md

 If needed the Xcode preprocessors can be modifed with these steps:
 1. Click on the Project in "Project Navigator".
 2. Click on the "Build Settings" tab.
-3. Scroll down to the "Apple LLVM 6.0 - Preprocessing" section.
+3. Scroll down to the "Apple Clang - Preprocessing" section.
 4. Open the disclosure for "Preprocessor Macros" and use the "+" and "-" buttons to modify.
 Remember to do this for both Debug and Release.